NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 ## Background

-I'd been reading Dragonfly's source on a weekend, mostly because I wanted to see how a from-scratch Redis-compatible server handles scripting and how I could abuse it.
+I'd been reading Dragonfly's source on a weekend, mostly because I wanted to see how a from scratch Redis compatible server handles scripting and how I could abuse it.
 Redis style `EVAL` is one of those features that looks small from the outside and is a whole lot more intersting when you look at it more: you're handing an attacker a real programming language and then trying to fence